coufal/rfactor2-timed-server-control/README.md

 If you want to run your server on autopilot, make sure to disable session voting.
 Also make sure that the restart time is not too close to the end of a race, as there is always some delay between switching sessions.
 A safe value should be *15-20min*.

-Oh, and of course mention when a race takes places in your server name, like:
+Don't forget to mention when a race takes places in your server name, like:
 *ServerX.com - Race session every full hour*

 ### Prerequisites ###